 Great Danes are the tallest breed of dog, standing at an average of 30-32 inches at the withers.
 They were bred to hunt boar, but have had the hunting attitude bred out of the line.
 This makes Great Danes adjust quite well to a domestic setting.

 Great Danes are gentle with children and make great family pets.
-However, the sheer size and the powerful bark of the Great Dane can deter many a criminal, or alert homeowners of an intrusion.
+However, the sheer size and the powerful bark of the Great Dane can deter many criminals or alert homeowners of an intrusion.

 Like many large dog breeds, Great Danes need a great deal of exercise and space.
 Great Danes need a great deal of social interaction and play, or else they get moody.
 They do not fare well in a small apartment space, as their ever-wagging tail may knock objects over.
 Some Great Danes also may benefit from obedience training, as an overly playful Great Dane may cause some difficulties.

-The Belgian Malinois is quickly becoming a common guard and work dog.
+The Belgian Malinois is quickly becoming a common guard and work dog, on top of being a favorite dog breed of military personnel.
 They are powerful runners with inquisitive gazes and a passion for activity.
-They were not specifically created as a single breed, but were grouped in 1891 when dog shows started to become the rage.
+They were not specifically created as a single breed but were grouped in 1891 when dog shows started to become the rage.

 Like German Shepherds, Belgian Malinois are commonly seen as guard dogs, and can easily turn away burglars through their appearance alone.
 They also are quick runners and sport powerful muscles that can keep up with a fleeing intruder.
 To maintain their physique, Belgian Malinois require a lot of exercise and proper nutrition.
 They also do not fare well in enclosed spaces and may end up frustratedly running around in circles.